Vinayak-pawar/College/B9AI108 Programming for Data Analysis (B9AI108_2223_TMD1S)/PythonForDataAnalysis/README.md

 # Findings:

 1: For Mumbai City, There are more Ice-Cream And Dessert Parlours/shops/Restaurant than Fast Food Restaurant/Shops.
-Second Place i accounted for Chinese and North Indian Cuisines.
+Second Place is accounted for Chinese and North Indian Cuisines.

 2:For Pune City, There are more American and Beverages Parlours/shops/Restaurant than Misal Shops, Which is strange because, Pune City is Famous for dish called "Misal Pav".

 3: For Bangalore City, It's not strange that Biryani Restaurant or shops are more famous than other cuisines.
 Bangalore City is famously known for it's Biryani Cuisine.
-Continental Cuisine is also famous in the city.
+Continental Cuisine comes second place in the city.

 Note: The data is not collected for Nashik city because of the government rule, all shops and businesses must be closed after 10:00 PM. the results will shown perfectly when the restaurants will get opened.